MrWalkmanDev/AdaptiSound_Unity/Documentation/Documentation.md

 ## Files
 ![Imgur](https://i.imgur.com/hMaIGbr.png)
 - The `AdaptiSound` folder contains the DEMO scenes, a mixer and the `AudioManager` folder, that contains all the scripts for this tool to work.
-- If you want to try the DEMO, you will have to move the `Resources` folder to the root of Assets.

 **Note:** *Adaptisound only needs the AudioManager folder to work, you can delete the DEMO and its resources if you want*